JackSzwergold/Cheat-Sheets/content/git/initing_a_repo_and_pushing_to_origin.md

 ---
 Title: Git - Initing a Repo and Pushing to Origin
-Description: Git - Initing a Repo and Pushing to Origin
+Description: A cheat sheet for initing a repo and pushing to origin and related items.
 Author: Jack Szwergold
 Date: 2015-09-15
 Robots: noindex,nofollow